 Rylie is 18 years old.
 She has paid $1100 to spend the last three days queuing in a Californian convention centre with 18,000 other people in the June heat.
 It was well worth the money and the time though, because she's met many of her idols.

-She’s met Zoe and Joe Sugg, Caspar Lee, Tanya Burr, Shay Butler, and Troye Sivan.
-These people (who you probably won't have heard of, unless you are under 16 or an adult who subscribes to multiple YouTube vlogger accounts) are her idols, people she believes it was worth waiting six hours at a time to meet—and, of course, take a selfie with.
+She’s met ZeFrank, MikeFalzone, Ben Cook, and Shaycarl and his family.
+These people (who you probably won't have heard of, unless you're under 16 or a grown adult who subscribes to multiple YouTube vlogger accounts – which I am) are celebrities – at least in this room – and are people who many believe it's worth queuing up to 8 hours at a time to meet and, of course, take a selfie with.

 YouTubers meeting with their fans is, of course, nothing new.
 But the scale, price, and drama of such events has all taken a turn in recent years.
 Humble gatherings between people with a common interest have evolved into expensive, excessive events, with swarms of security forcing screaming fangirls and fanboys into orderly lines so they can meet and spend 30 precious seconds with their floppy-fringed favorites.
 As the cult of YouTube celebrity grows, fan interactions have been rapidly monetized.

 London’s Summer in the City (SiTC) is a prime example.
 It began as a simple park gathering where a few hundred internet people could meet, talk, and point cameras at each other.
 This year it was held in Alexandra Palace, cost £25 ($40) a ticket and had 8,500 attendees.